klosinho00/mklcustom/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mklcustom is to provide some convenience functions for myself, Marian Klose.
+The goal of the package mklcustom is to provide some convenience functions for myself, Marian Klose.

 ## Installation